New 511 keV line data provides strongest sub-GeV dark matter constraints: Evaluation of the 511 keV signal

 \section{Evaluation of the 511~keV signal}

-It has been widely assumed in the literature that the distribution of diffuse positrons generated by the decay/annihilation of DM inherits the parent DM Galactic distribution.
-However, this does not account for the fact that positrons can propagate and thereby diffuse large distances from their source, as pointed out by, e.g. Ref.~\cite{JeanP_2009}, thereby changing their distribution and, eventually, the resulting profile of the observed diffuse $511$~keV line in the Galaxy.
-Therefore, in this work, we evaluate the DM-induced $511$~keV line flux considering, for the first time, the full propagation of positrons, including all sources of energy losses and other effects, such as reacceleration~\cite{seo1994stochastic, osborne1987cosmic}, triplet pair production~\cite{Gaggero:2013eik} and in-flight annihilation~\cite{Heitler:1936jqw}.
-In this way, we calculate the steady-state solution for the distribution of positrons injected by DM (i.e. the diffuse positrons) that will then thermalize in the ISM and, eventually, form positronium bound states when finding free electrons in the interstellar gas (a similar approach to that followed by Ref.~\cite{Calore:2021lih}).
-To do this whilst simultaneously taking into account that the spatial distribution of diffuse positrons changes with energy, we integrate the distribution of diffuse positrons over all possible energies.
+The literature assumes that the distribution of diffuse positrons from DM decay/annihilation follows the parent DM Galactic distribution.
+However, positrons can propagate and diffuse far from their source, changing their distribution and the profile of the observed diffuse $511$~keV line in the Galaxy~\cite{JeanP_2009}.
+Therefore, we evaluate the DM-induced $511$~keV line flux considering the full propagation of positrons, including all sources of energy losses and other effects, such as reacceleration~\cite{seo1994stochastic, osborne1987cosmic}, triplet pair production~\cite{Gaggero:2013eik} and in-flight annihilation~\cite{Heitler:1936jqw}.
+We calculate the steady-state solution for the distribution of positrons injected by DM (similar to~\cite{Calore:2021lih}) and integrate it over all possible energies.

-Then, we compare our results with more than $16$~years of data collected by INTEGRAL/SPI, which recently provided the latitudinal and longitudinal profiles of the diffuse 511 keV line emission with unprecedented quality~\cite{Siegert_2019}.
+We compare our results with more than $16$~years of data from INTEGRAL/SPI, which offered the latitudinal and longitudinal profiles of the diffuse 511 keV line emission with unprecedented quality~\cite{Siegert_2019}.